openeuropa/bootstrap-component-library/docs/developing.md

 be overridden as well by the theme package.
 This means adding the exclusion for the default story in the `bcl-stories.js` file and defining a new story file in `stories`.

+Ex: To exclude the default table story, you would export in the `bcl-stories.js` file an array like this `['table']`
+The element added to the array has to be the story file name without the `story.js` extension.

 If you do so, you will also need to manually run `yarn build:storybook` for the default stories imported in the theme you are working on to be updated.